zdoom-docs/stable/1-language.md

 The `name` type is an indexed string.
 While their contents are the same as a string, their actual value is merely an integer which can be compared far quicker than a string.
 Names are used for many internal purposes such as damage type names.
 Strings are implicitly cast to names.

+Names can be converted to `int` with an explicit cast, and the negative of `int(name())` may be used to create an integer representation of a string usable by action specials, most prominently `ACS_NamedExecute`.

 ## Color

 | Name    | Usable as argument |